Can You Spot a Whale on These Two New Hampshire Whale Watching Boats?

 This year's whale watching tours will be offered from now till August 28.
 Click here to view the schedule and make a reservation.

 P.S.
 Speaking from experience, these whale watching cruises are a fun time, but it's best to avoid them if you're easily prone to seasickness.

 Al Gauron Deep Sea Fishing and Whale Watching in Hampton

 Want to experience some deep sea fishing in addition to whale watching?
 You just might want to check out Al Gauron Deep Sea Fishing and Whale Watching.

 According to their website, Al Gauron is a family-owned business that's offered different fishing trips and whale watching cruises to the public for 75+ years.

 For those interested in fishing trips, Al Gauron has a variety of selections including full-day fishing, morning and afternoon mackerel fishing, evening fishing, striped bass fishing, a tuna experience, and more.

 There are also specialty pirate and fireworks cruise options, as well as private charters.

 Looking to spot some whales instead?
-Al Gauron's 4-hour whale watching cruises will be running from June into early September.
+Al Gauron's 4-hour whale watching cruises will be running now through early September.